petersenea/space-toad/README.md

 # space-toad

-Once cloned, copy over a Library folder from a different Unity game you have of version 2019.4.10f1.
+Once cloned, copy over to the Space Toad folder a Library folder from a different Unity game you have of version 2019.4.10f1.